Director of Student Affairs

 Advisor/Student Success Coordinator

 The Advising Center is here to provide support and guidance for all nursing students, both undergraduate and graduate.
 The Advising Center is open from 8 am – 5 pm.
-Appointments outside this time can be arranged for special situations.
+At this time, we are doing virtual and phone appointments only.

 Advising Center staff provide initial advising consultation to new and prospective students.
 Once students have been admitted to the Upper Division, each is assigned an individual faculty advisor.
 The Advising Center coordinates faculty advisors and also provides supplemental support to students who have been assigned a faculty advisor.
 Advising Center staff and faculty advisors greatly care about our students, their success at UNCG and their connection to the University.

 A. Nursing is an upper division major in the junior and senior years, and students are admitted through competitive application.
 Click here to explore the criteria to be a pre-nursing major.